 - Royal College of Psychiatrists – information is for anyone who has been bereaved, their family and friends, and anyone else who wants to learn more.

 SHINE is created by students, counsellors and researchers and is packed full of resources to support you and those around you.

-If you are going through a tough time staff and students can access free online support with Togetherall.
-Whether you’re struggling to sleep, feeling low, stressed or unable to cope, Togetherall can help you get support, take control and feel better.
+Togetherall is a safe, online, peer-to-peer community where people support each other anonymously to improve mental health and wellbeing.
+Togetherall is designed to help you take control of your mental health and start to feel better.
 You will have access to a 24/7 online community and professional support from trained counsellors.
 Togetherall provides a safe space online to get things off your chest, explore your feelings, get creative and learn how to self-manage your mental health and wellbeing.

-Togetherall is totally anonymous, so no one will know you’ve chosen to use it unless you tell them!
+Togetherall is free and totally anonymous, so no one will know you’ve chosen to use it unless you tell them!